sst/guide/_chapters/create-an-sst-app.md

    The Lambda function code that's run when your API is invoked is placed in the `packages/functions` directory of your project.
 While `packages/core` contains our business logic.

-Later on we'll be adding a `frontend/` directory for our frontend React app.
+Our app is structured as a monorepo.
+Later on we'll be adding a `frontend/` directory for our React app.

 The starter project that's created is defining a simple _Hello World_ API.
 In the next chapter, we'll be deploying it and running it locally.